Vision Oriented and Budget Limited

 “I wish you’d stop being so vision-oriented,” Janice told me the other day.
 “I need room to do laundry.”

-One reply on “Vision Oriented and Budget Limited”
+One response to “Vision Oriented and Budget Limited”

 This is quite an interesting story about your learning the ins-n-outs of washer and dryer repairs.
 Once you have them all repaired you could start a laundromat and supplement your support.
 Who knows, by the time you finish at MMS you could be the proud owner of a string of laundromats nationwide and become self support, following the model of Paul the tent maker.
 Seriously, I have learned that support raising is God’s part of our being faithful and obedient to His calling.
 Keep our eyes on the vertical will give greater clarity of vision than looking to the horizontal.
 God is faithful!